 Big Pine Rapids: P 100m on River Right

-The easy 100-meter trail on river right makes use of the rock outcrop running alongside the river.
+The easy 100-meter trail on river right makes use of the rock outcrop running alongside the rapids.
 Twenty minutes later we pushed off at the bottom of the rapids, having stopped to take a few photos of this very scenic spot on the French.
 And who knows – maybe that lone tall pine in the image below is the one which prompted the name of the rapids?

 Here are a few seconds of video which capture a bit of sitting there and taking in the energy of the spot –